knutopia/Modlogr/README.md

 * If recording is currently active, the current recording must stop and be processed before it becomes available for transfer.

 ## How it Works
-As soon as the Raspberry Pi has booted, it starts looking for an audio interface.
-If it finds one, it starts recording, and keeps recording as long as the interface is there (and powered on) and as long as the Raspberry Pi is running.
+After the Raspberry Pi has booted, it waits 30 seconds and then starts looking for an audio interface.
+The 30 seconds delay give the USB connection time to get ready - the value is found experimentally.
+If the Pi finds the audio interface, it starts recording, and keeps recording as long as the interface is there (and powered on) and as long as the Raspberry Pi is running.
 Look for the LED to start blinking slowly when recording starts.

 Recording is happening the entire time the Pi and the Audio Interface are running, regardless of you making any music or not.